Secret Service: Shots fired outside Bidens’ Delaware home

 Biden’s office said the vice president and his wife, Jill Biden, were briefed Saturday night, as was President Barack Obama.
 Biden’s office referred all other questions to the Secret Service.

-Thomas reported from Washington.
-Associated Press writer Juliet Linderman in Baltimore contributed to this report.
+Associated Press writer Randall Chase in Wilmington, Delaware, contributed to this report.